 The issue for market value of scheme assets is also present for annual contributions.
 Within the files we've shown data for reported contributions and active members in schemes which have reported contributions.

-We've used the same method to extrapolate an estimate for the total amount of contributions, included in the summary charts, to trust-based DC schemes as for our estimate of assets in such schemes.
-The difference with respect to contributions is that we calculated the average, and the estimate extrapolated, using active members, rather than all members, as only active members are contributing.
+We've used the same method to extrapolate an estimate for the total amount of contributions to trust-based DC schemes as for our estimate of assets in such schemes.
+The difference with respect to contributions is that we calculated the average, and the extrapolated estimate, using active members, rather than all members, as only active members are contributing.

-The active membership figure could include members who were only active for part of the year and the figure for employee contributions also includes transfers into schemes as well as contributions made by the employees themselves.
+The active membership figure could include members who were only active for part of the year.

-We designed the governance structure theme to show both the number of master trusts, schemes with non-associated employers, a growth area following automatic enrolment, and also to separate out those schemes which have been created by employers (unbundled) from those which have been purchased from a pension provider (bundled), and have a single company providing all services.
+The governance structure theme is designed to show both the number of master trusts, schemes with non-associated employers, a growth area following automatic enrolment, and also to separate out those schemes which have been created by employers (unbundled) from those which have been purchased from a pension provider (bundled), and have a single company providing all services.

 Amounts leaving schemes